AguaClara/Textbook/Clarification/Clarifier_Design.rst

        <script src="https://hypothes.is/embed.js" async></script>
     </embed>

-.. _title_Sed_Design:
+.. _title_Clarifier_Design:

 *************************
-Sedimentation Tank Design
+Clarifier Design
 *************************

-.. _heading_Sed_Design:
+.. _heading_Clarifier_Design:

-The AguaClara sedimentation tank is a high-rate vertical flow sedimentation tank that is designed with the following goals:
+The AguaClara clarifier is a high-rate vertical flow clarifier that is designed with the following goals:

 #.
 To minimize secondary currents that could send high velocity flow through some of the plate settlers
 #.
-To prevent accumulation of sludge that would tend to become anaerobic and release both dissolved organics (taste and order issues) and methane bubbles that would carry flocs to the top of the sedimentation tank
+To prevent accumulation of sludge that would tend to become anaerobic and release both dissolved organics (taste and order issues) and methane bubbles that would carry flocs to the top of the clarifier
 #.
 To include a stable floc filter that reduces the settled water turbidity
 #.
 To remove the solids without requiring power or moving mechanical parts
 #.
-To provide a mechanism for the operator to dump poorly flocculated water before it enters the sedimentation tank.
+To provide a mechanism for the operator to dump poorly flocculated water before it enters the clarifier.
 This is important to reduce the recovery time when there is a flocculation failure.
 #.
 To ensure easy operation and maintenance.

 Components and Flow Paths
 ==========================

-In this section, we will develop a conceptual understanding of the sedimentation tank using figures and images.
+In this section, we will develop a conceptual understanding of the clarifier using figures and images.
 We will be using a mixture of terminology typically found in water treatment settings and AguaClara-specific terminology.
-We will discuss the different parts of the sedimentation tank in the sequence that a parcel of water would encounter it, from the beginning of the unit process to the end.
+We will discuss the different parts of the clarifier in the sequence that a parcel of water would encounter it, from the beginning of the unit process to the end.
 The three main sections are:

 #.
-How water enters the sedimentation tank.
+How water enters the clarifier.
 #.
-How water moves through the sedimentation tank.
+How water moves through the clarifier.
 #.
-How water leaves the sedimentation tank.
+How water leaves the clarifier.

 .. _figure_sed_tank_overview: